-Recently appointed as the Chief Conductor of Holland’s renowned Metropole Orchestra and the Musical Director of the UK’s Heritage Orchestra since 2004, his daring approach to crossing and linking musical genres has brought him widespread acclaim.
-Here is a selection of his work in 2014:
+Currently the Chief Conductor of Holland’s renowned Metropole Orkest and the Musical Director of the UK’s Heritage Orchestra, his daring approach to crossing and linking musical genres has brought him widespread acclaim.
+Here is a selection of his work in the summer of 2014:

-Royal Festival Hall, part of James Lavelle’s MELTDOWN
+Royal Albert Hall, part of the BBC Proms

 Metropole Orkest in a Tribute to Doble R, conducted by Jules Buckley

 Sam Cooke stage right at the CNSJ Festival site